dlguswo333/dlguswo333.github.io/markdown/2023/12-19-en-migrate-blog-to-sveltekit-styling.md

 </div>
 ```

----
+When you support themes in your webpages, one important challenge is

-When you support themes in your webpages, the biggest challenge is to support themes without flickering.
+to render themes without flickering when the webpages reload.
 Flickering occurs if the theme switching mechanisms execute slower than your webpage loads.
 We need to make sure that the theme applies as fast as your webpage loads.